symfony/symfony-docs/components/phpunit_bridge.rst

     (not defined in a :ref:`dotenv file <config-dot-env>`).

     In the same way, ``SYMFONY_MAX_PHPUNIT_VERSION`` will set the maximum version of PHPUnit to be considered.
 This is useful when testing a framework that does not support the latest version(s) of PHPUnit.

+.. versionadded:: 5.2

+    The ``SYMFONY_MAX_PHPUNIT_VERSION`` env variable was introduced in Symfony 5.2.

 .. tip::